 Suzuki-rōshi: "Gap," yeah.
 Gap, yeah.
-But gap between our effort, rather-rather than gap-our gap of our-gap between our efforts.
-It is, you know, to be more-we say "soft mind," you know.
-It is, at the same time, it is big mind, you know, because we do not stick to anything.
-We do not see things objectively as something good or bad, or strong or weak because, you know, we are strong enough to accept things as it is.
+But gap between our effort, rather than our gap of our[?]-gap between our efforts.
+It is, to be more-we say "soft mind."
+At the same time, it is big mind, because we do not stick to anything.
+We do not see things objectively as something good or bad, or strong or weak because, we are strong enough to accept things as it is.
 So for us who have big mind there is no need to be afraid of anything.
 But we do not ignore anything.
 That is strictness of the way.

-When we are not afraid of anything, that will be unperturbability [imperturbability].
-And the effort-when the effort is understood by him, you know, to the point that is simplicity, there is no need for him to make his effort in various direction, you know.
+When we are not afraid of anything, that will be imperturbability.
+And when the effort is understood by him, to the point that is simplicity, there is no need for him to make his effort in various directions.
 The only way is just to be yourself on each moment.
-Our only way is to be concentrated on what you do, completely.
+Our only way is to be referring to the mirror parable in the Shūrangāma-sūtra-see SR-69-07-30.]

+concentrated on what you do, completely.
 [Sentence appears to have been finished.
 Tape turned over.]

-... whatever it is, you know.
-In that way, if you understand our way in that way, that is simplicity.
-And if it, you know-when the feeling of practice could be extended various way, that is the, maybe, the beauty of the practice.
+... whatever it is.
+If you understand our way in that way, that is simplicity.
+When the feeling of practice could be extended various ways, that is, maybe, the beauty of the practice.
 Here we have simplicity and variety of feeling of practice.
 Simple and rich.
 Stong and weak.
 Strong and kind.
-This is, you know, our practice.
-So you cannot say what is our practice-it-because it could be various virtue.
-It is not-it should not be so difficult [laughs], but it is difficult, you know.
+This is our practice.
+So you cannot say what is our practice, because it could be various virtues.
+It should not be so difficult [laughs], but it is difficult.
 That is our way.
 So you cannot say our way is quite easy [laughs].
 Or you cannot say our way is very difficult.
 It is not difficult at all.
 Everyone can do it, but to continue it is rather difficult.
 Don't you think so?
 [Laughs, laughter.]
 You agree with this point [laughs, laughter].